 There are a number of extra-curricular sporting clubs that the pupils can participate in; these are both competitive and non-competitive in nature.
 The clubs run before, during, and after school throughout the year.
-Our competitive sports teams include: netball, hockey, football, rounders, rowing, cross country running, and swimming.
+Our competitive sports teams include: netball, hockey, football, rounders and rowing.
 Non-competitive activities on offer include: boot camp, running club, circuit training, badminton and rowing.
 Pupils are encouraged to participate in at least one physical activity per week.